 Due to heavy rainfall in April 2009, the sanctuary was severely damaged by a roof leak.
 It was at this time that the congregation moved into John Knox Hall, the fellowship hall on our campus, for worship.
 Our Interim Pastor at the time, spearheaded a fund drive to re-roof and refurbish the sanctuary.
 The work was completed and we held a Service of Celebration in October 2010.

-Exciting improvements in the church ministries have been completed since the arrival of Rev. Cheryl Raine in January of 2017.
+Exciting ministries have been birthed since the arrival of Rev. Cheryl Raine in January of 2017.
 We have welcomed new members from our city and surrounding communities as well as from Pakistan and Indonesia .
 We have established a new partnership with the Redlands Symphony Summer Music Academy and welcomed them to our campus in July 2017.
-During the summer of 2019, we will host the Academy for the third year.
 We began another partnership with Stars of Tomorrow Children’s Theater.
 We welcomed the Presbytery of Riverside to our campus February 2019.
 We are creating what will become known as the Vine Street Community Park on the corner of 4th and Vine for the church, but importantly to be shared with the community.
 We are engaged in the living the heart and mind of Christ at the heart of the City, as an intentionally multi-ethnic congregation.
 To God be the glory in all our endeavors.